-NEGATIVE: Two lines appear.
-One colored line should be in the control line region (C), and another apparent colored line should be in the test line region (T).
-This negative result indicates that the Cocaine concentration is below the detectable cut-off level.
+NEGATIVE: Two colored lines appear.
+One colored line should be in the control line region (C) and another colored line should be in the test line region (T).
+This negative result indicates that the Phencyclidine concentration is below the detectable cut-off level.